State Requirements for Beneficial

 Under recent amendments brought on by South Dakota House Bill 1189, certain South Dakota businesses need to make disclosures about their owners.
 These rules apply specifically to business entities that own agricultural land; these businesses have to disclose any foreign beneficial owners that they have.

-State statutes also make provisions that allow filing entities to include disclosure about their beneficial owners in their annual report if they wish.
+State statutes also make provisions that allow filing entities to include disclosure about their beneficial owners in their annual reports if they wish.
 This state disclosure is voluntary.
 Keep in mind that voluntary disclosures about your beneficial owners — if you choose to make them — don’t excuse you from federal BOI reporting obligations.
 Please make sure you uphold those requirements.

 In early 2024, California introduced Senate Bill 1201, a new set of rules expanding BOI reporting requirements at the state level.
 If Bill 1201 is passed into law, the state beneficial ownership law would go into effect starting on January 1, 2026; until then, only the federal BOI reporting requirements apply.